 This concentration explores the cultures of the broader ancient Near East and the Nile Valley, including civilizations in ancient Mesopotamia, Egypt, Nubia, Syria, the Levant, Israel, Anatolia, and Persia.
 Students normally choose a particular culture area within the ancient Near East, but culture and history courses must include course offerings from at least two ancient civilizations.
 Courses in history and archaeology may include courses such as: NELC 0100 (Archaeology and the Bible); NELC 0200 (Land of the Pharaohs); NELC 0905 (Middle East and Water in History); NELC 1000 (Iraq: Ancient Cities and Empires); NELC 1010 (Early Mesopotamia); NELC 1900 (Digital Exploration of the Past); NELC 2010 (Mesopotamian Artifacts); NELC 0210 (Art and Architecture of Ancient Egypt); NELC 0225 (The World of Cleopatra); NELC 1100 (History of Ancient Egypt); and NELC 4110 (Archaeology of Nubia).

 Language study must include at least 6 c.u. and will depend on the student’s specialization.
-Language courses will normally consist of two years of Akkadian (ANEL 4000, 4100, 4250, 4300, 4350); Egyptian (ANEL 4500, 4600, 4700, 4750); Biblical Hebrew (HEBR 0150/0250 and 0350/0450); or other relevant ancient languages such as Sumerian (ANEL 4200, 4400), in combination with upper level language and text courses as determined in consultation with the Advisor.
+Language courses will normally consist of two years of Akkadian (ANEL 4000, 4100, 4250, 4300, 4350); Egyptian (ANEL 4500, 4600, 4700, 4750); Biblical Hebrew (HEBR 0150/0250 and 0350/0450); or other relevant ancient languages such as Sumerian (ANEL 4200, 4400), in combination with advanced language and text courses as determined in consultation with the Advisor.
 Of the 6 c.u. that count toward the language requirement, 2 c.u. may be fulfilled by appropriate courses in literature in translation such as NELC 0102 (Reading Ancient Mesopotamia) and NELC 0205 (The Literary Legacy of Ancient Egypt).
 Concentration paper courses should be courses above the introductory level determined in consultation with the student’s major Advisor.

 Arabic & Islamic Studies (Arab/Islam):

 This concentration explores Arabic culture in the context of Islamic civilization.
 The Arabic language requirement is 7 c.u. and may only be fulfilled with ARAB 0300 (Intermediate Arabic III) and above.
-In addition, the 7 c.u. in Arabic language must include three advanced readings courses such as ARAB 4040 (Readings in Qur’an and Tafsir); ARAB 4050 (Arabic Belles-Lettres); ARAB 4060 (Media Arabic); ARAB 4070 (Readings in Arabic Literature); ARAB 4080 (Introduction to Premodern Arabic Texts); ARAB 4090 (History and Fiction in Arabic); or others chosen in consultation with the student's Advisor.
+In addition, the 7 c.u. in Arabic language must include three advanced reading courses such as ARAB 4040 (Readings in Qur’an and Tafsir); ARAB 4050 (Arabic Belles-Lettres); ARAB 4060 (Media Arabic); ARAB 4070 (Readings in Arabic Literature); ARAB 4080 (Introduction to Premodern Arabic Texts); ARAB 4090 (History and Fiction in Arabic); or others chosen in consultation with the student's Advisor.
 Electives, to be chosen in consultation with the student’s Advisor, may be focused on either the medieval or modern period, but must include a minimum of one course each in history, religion, and literature (in the original language or translation).
 In general, the history requirement will be satisfied by courses such as NELC 0400 (Getting Crusaded), NELC 0600 (The Middle East through Many Lenses), NELC 0620 (Food in the Islamic Middle East: History, Memory, Identity), NELC 1600 (North Africa: History, Culture Society), NELC 1615 (Migration and the Middle East), NELC 2000 (Aleppo), NELC 2500 (The Age of Sultans: 1100-1500), or NELC 2910 (The University, the Museum, and the Middle East); the religion requirement by NELC 0500 (Introduction to the Qur’an), NELC 0505 (Introduction to Islamic Law), NELC 1605 (Muslims, Christians, and Jews in the Middle East: Historical Perspectives), or NELC 4505 (The Islamic Intellectual Tradition); and the literature requirement by NELC 0610 (Modern Middle Eastern Literature in Translation), NELC 0615 (Modern Arabic Literature), or NELC 4500 (Arabic Literature and Literary Theory).

 Concentration paper courses should be courses above the introductory level but should be arranged with the instructor and in consultation with the student’s Advisor.
 Students may also fulfill the Arabic and Islamic Studies major with a concentration in Turkish language instead of Arabic.
 This concentration requires 6 c.u. in Turkish language (courses rostered under TURK).
 The electives in history, religion, and literature may, in consultation with the student’s Advisor, be chosen from among those listed for Arabic and Islamic Studies or Persian Language and Literature.